To main content

 Mattias Alm/Sveriges Radio

 The P3 Guld Awards have celebrated Swedish music since 2003.
-Every year, music fans themselves get their say in categories like "Artist of the Year", "Song of the Year", and the Golden Mic for the best live act.
-In 2025 the show moves to Cirkus, in Stockholm, and will be hosted by radio -and TV-personality Christopher Garplind.
-Nominees will be revealed in December, and live performances during the show announced as it draws closer.
+Every year, music fans get their say in categories like "Artist of the Year," "Song of the Year," and the Golden Mic for the best live act.
+In 2025, the show will move to Cirkus, in Stockholm, and will be hosted by radio and TV personality Christopher Garplind.
+Nominees will be revealed in December, and live performances during the show will be announced as it draws closer.

 Avicii Arena re-opens late January

 Avicii Arena opens up for the public again, having been closed in 2024 due to renovations.
 The world's largest spherical building, and one of Stockholm's most popular concert -and sports venues, has been modernized with new seats, a new ceiling for better acoustics, and a new lighting rig, among other things.
-The first booking at the new Avicii Arena is an arena production of the classic musical Les Misérables (January 23-26).
+The first booking at the new Avicii Arena is a unique concert with cult favorites Kite; Kite on Ice.

 Museum highlights this season